brave/brave-core/components/brave_ads/core/internal/units/README.md

 Users are rewarded for ad impressions if they join Brave Rewards.

 1. `kServed` events should not be manually triggered as they are handled when calling `MaybeServe`. `PurgeOrphanedAdEventsForType` should be called periodically to remove orphaned served events, i.e., ads that were served but never viewed.
+Orphaned ad served events are removed during initializing.
 2. `kServed` events should not be manually triggered as they are handled when calling `TriggerEvent` with `kViewed` unless already triggerd by ¹.
 3. Only responsible for triggering ad events and not serving the ad.